garethjmsaunders/digital-code-style-guide/xml.md

 ## 8. Attributes

-"Document formats MUST NOT depend on the order of attributes in a start-tag.
-[Rationale: Few XML parsers report the order, and it is not part of the XML Infoset.]

-Elements SHOULD NOT be overloaded with too many attributes (no more than 10 as a rule of thumb).
-Instead, use child elements to encapsulate closely related attributes.
-[Rationale: This approach maintains the built-in extensibility that XML provides with elements, and is useful for providing forward compatibility as a specification evolves.]
+* You may use either single (`'`) or double (`"`) quotation marks around attribute values; XML parsers make no distinction.
+However, be consistent in your use of one or the other. `&apos;` and `&quot;` may be freely used to escape each type of quote.
+* Use one space before each attribute in an element.
+If the line is too long then use a newline instead.`
+* Do not use too many attributes (fewer than 10 is a good guide).
+Consider using child elements if you need to convey that amount of information.

-Attributes MUST NOT be used to hold values in which line breaks are significant.
-[Rationale: Such line breaks are converted to spaces by conformant XML parsers.]
+* Attributes must not be used to hold values in which line breaks are important.
+Complient XML parsers will simply convert these line breaks to spaces.

+### Document formats

+If creating your own document formats:

+* Document formats must not depend on the order of attributes in an element.
-Document formats MUST allow either single or double quotation marks around attribute values.
-[Rationale:  XML parsers don't report the difference.]
+* Document formats MUST allow either single (`'`) or double (`"`) quotation marks around attribute values; XML parsers make no distinction.
-"

-Redundant whitespace in a tag SHOULD NOT be used.
-Use one space before each attribute in a start-tag; if the start tag is too long, the space MAY be replaced by a newline.
-[Rationale: Consistency and conciseness.]

-Attribute values MAY be surrounded with either quotation marks or apostrophes.
-Specifications MUST NOT require or forbid the use of either form.  &apos; and &quot; may be freely used to escape each type of quote.
-[Rationale: No XML parsers report the distinction.]

 ## 9. Key-value pairs